saucelabs/sauce-docs/docs/error-reporting/platform-integrations/minidump/crashpad.md

 <img src={useBaseUrl('/img/error-reporting/minidump/library-static-linking.png')} alt="library directories"/>

-Once that is done, you'll need to add the actual set of static libraries for `Crashpad`.
+After that is done, you'll need to add the actual set of static libraries for `Crashpad`.
 Navigate to your linker input settings (Project > Properties > Linker > Input), and add `client.lib;util.lib;base.lib` as additional dependencies.
 See the screenshot below for an example.

 <img src={useBaseUrl('/img/error-reporting/minidump/additional-dependencies.png')} alt="additional dependencies"/>